Singapore’s River Wonders is Asia’s first and only river-themed wildlife park. It was formerly known as the Singapore River Safari.

 Amazon River Quest hours

-River Safari’s Amazon River Quest is a 10-minute boat ride which starts at 11 am and goes on till 6 pm, daily.
+River Safari’s Amazon River Quest is a 10-minute boat ride that starts at 11 am and goes on till 6 pm daily.

 The last ride of the day is at 6 pm.